Nora Marlowe: Career

-Personal life
+Personal life and death

 In addition to National Velvet, she and James McCallion appeared together in Wagon Train and The Big Valley.
 They had two children, Denis McCallion and Tracey McCallion Campbell.
 Their son Denis later became a television producer, and their daughter Tracey worked as a personal assistant to many people in the entertainment industry.

 Marlowe died in Los Angeles, California, on December 31, 1977.